SEOUL, AND CHICKEN GALBI RAMEN

 This past week, instead of a “vacation”, was really closer to being on a emotional exile.
 After two years of relentless, losing battles against too much realities, I just wanted, no, needed to be casted away, to somewhere unfamiliar, string-less… without memories, where I don’t have to… function.
 Where I could just drift.
 If only for a little bit.
 So in a sense, it isn’t really fair, to the city that happened to be used as my emotional rebound.
 Seoul.

 We spent two days in Seoul following Hong Kong (which was more like a business trip for Jason).
 It was, without saying, not nearly enough time to properly court a great city so rich and immersed in its cultures and cuisines, let alone in a state of mind that was… exhausted at best.
 Normally, I attack my travels with mannerless enthusiasm, seeking if not prying for all it has to give whether or not it’s being offered.
 But this time, I wasn’t really thinking about that, about work, the duty of a blogger, about the game.
 I was wondering without thoughts.
 If I saw something, I ate.
 If I felt something, I took a photo.
 At best, the memory was documented in loose fragments, then slowly pieced back together as I uploaded my mindlessness into digital form, computed at last .
 So I’m not even going to pretend that I was capable of any profound insights, opinions, or even recommendations for Seoul.
 I would not insult it like that.
+Nor can I say when to go to Seoul, since I wasn’t in the mind during my visit.
 Instead, this is a mirage of its potentials, not fully explored, but it lays the promise of future reunion.

 But above all else, I should probably say thank you, to Seoul.
 For carrying this limp spirit through its streets, even if only for a couple days, feeding her with nourishment, giving her sunlights, though at times, she stared blankly into space.
 For that, I will always be grateful.